LHAC/LHAC/src/README.markdown

 ## Usage Guide

 After you have the MEX-file.
-Simply start matlab in the same folder and run demo1.m.
-You should be also to see the outputs immediately and have a structure returned named algs.
+Simply start MATLAB in the same folder and run `LHAC_demo.m`.
+You should be able to see the outputs immediately and have a structure returned named `algs`.